Sea Grant works with coastal communities across the country to promote the safe and sustainable use of ocean, coastal and Great Lakes resources.

-Coastal Tourism Fact Sheet (PDF)
+Coastal Tourism Resources

+Sea Grant works with coastal communities across the country to promote the safe and sustainable use of ocean, coastal and Great Lakes resources.
 In 2017, Sea Grant completed intensive thought exercises to focus work on several key topics, including coastal tourism.
-Here is the resulting action plan for Sea Grant's work in coastal tourism: Coastal Tourism Vision Plan (PDF)
+Check out the fact sheet below, or read the resulting action plan for Sea Grant’s work in coastal tourism.

 The Big Bend Shellfish Trail is where you can learn about Florida shellfish, aquaculture, sustainable environments that protect the waters, where to eat and where to buy (retail) Big Bend shellfish.
 This effort is sponsored in part by Florida Sea Grant.